-Every registered student belongs in this course.
+Every registered student belongs to this course.
 Diversity of backgrounds and experiences is expected and welcome.
-You can expect your Instructor to be respectful of this diversity in all aspects of the course, and the same is expected of you.
+You can expect your instructor to be respectful of this diversity in all aspects of the course, and the same is expected of you.